ciandt-dev/docker-hub-percona/README.md

 ```

 Let's suppose that the returned IP address was __172.17.0.2__.
-Since Memcached standard port is __11211__, just open a terminal and try to get the stats: access:
+Since Percona standard port is __3306__, just open a terminal and try to get the stats: access:

 ```
-echo "stats" | nc 172.17.0.2 11211
+echo 'SHOW VARIABLES LIKE "%version%";' | mysql --host=172.17.0.2 --user=root --password=admin
 ```

-Apache Memcached stats result should be returned perfectly.
+Percona (MySQL) version information should be returned perfectly.

 * * *